 While not exactly an apples to apples comparison between Tableau and Power BI, for development most users will find Power BI less expensive than Tableau.
 Read our blog for more details on licensing with Tableau.

 In addition, Microsoft Excel, Power Pivot and Analysis Services all use DAX (Data Analysis Expressions) to build their formulas and expressions.
-DAX has a comprehensive library of built-in functions and is especially good at building period-over-period comparisons (i.e. YOY, MOM etc.), a task that can be difficult in Tableau.
+DAX has a comprehensive library of built-in functions and is especially good at building period-over-period comparisons (i.e. YOY, MOM), a task that can be difficult in Tableau.

 - Natural Language Query – Tableau’s support for Natural Language Query is called Ask Data.
 (Read our blog for a primer on Tableau’s Ask Data.)
 This helpful feature lets you ask questions of your data in everyday language, such as “who is my top customer this year?”
 The downside of Ask Data is that it’s a separate tool.
 Equally helpful but easy to access, Power BI’s version of Ask Data, called Q&A, is integrated into Power BI Desktop.

-- Built-in, standard visualizations.
-Power BI includes a variety of visualizations that are easy to build and come standard with Power BI Desktop (see screen grab right).
+Power BI includes a variety of visualizations that are easy to build and come standard with Power BI Desktop.
 These include: Waterfall, Funnel, Gauge Chart, Ribbon, Decomposition Tree and KPI.

 These visualizations do not come standard in Tableau.
-Note most can be built in Tableau – but doing so is a time-consuming process.
+Most can be built in Tableau – but doing so is time-consuming.